Millennium Challenge Corporation's Nepal Compact: Projects

 MCC will provide $500 Million, and Nepal will contribute $130 Million for the programme which will complete two distinct projects in energy and transportation within five years.
 Nepal's contribution to the compact is the highest upfront contribution by a beneficiary country to an MCC programme.
 The Electricity Transmission Project intends to build a 318 km long 400KV transmission line with three high capacity sub-stations to more efficiently transfer power.
 The Hetauda-Damauli-Butwal transmission line will reach the Indian border, which will enable Nepal to export power from Nepalese hydropower projects which are expected to produce a surplus in the next decade.
 The Road Maintenance Project is intended to "improve the maintenance regime in Nepal".
 About 300 km of the East–West Highway will be improved and maintained, and MCC hopes to encourage and incentivise the Nepal government to spend more resources on periodic maintenance of key roads.

 Millennium Challenge Account–Nepal

 Millennium Challenge Account–Nepal is the government agency in charge of managing the compact in Nepal.
-It's executive board is chaired by the Secretary of the Finance Ministry.
+Its executive board is chaired by the Secretary of the Finance Ministry.

 History

 MCC began developing the compact at the request of Nepal in 2012 when Baburam Bhattarai was prime minister and Barsaman Pun was finance minister of Nepal.

 The compact was taken to parliament for ratification on 15 July 2019 when KP Sharma Oli was prime minister and Yuba Raj Khatiwada was finance minister of Nepal.

+On the February 2, 2025, MCC provided an official notification to the Nepal government it would be immediately stopping payments for activities funded under the Nepal Compact, in order to comply with the 90-day freeze imposed by an executive order of US President Donald Trump on January 20, 2025.